-I don't know if it's because all of the romantic comedies I've watched over my lifetime, but anytime I'm stressed out I just want to take a relaxing bubble bath like Julia Roberts in Pretty Woman!
+I don't know if it's because of all of the romantic comedies I've watched over my lifetime, but anytime I'm stressed out, I just want to take a relaxing bubble bath like Julia Roberts in Pretty Woman!
 Music on, hot water, and bubbles nearly overflowing from the tub is my kind of bath.
 You can't go wrong with that combination, but I've found the missing bath ingredient to make bath time so much better, and that's lavender Epsom salt.

 I definitely prefer showers, but when my aching body needs a home remedy, I resort to hot baths.
 Since adding Dr Teals Lavender Epsom Salt to my bathwater, I've found that it has the same effects of diffusing lavender essential oil, but even better.
 The lavender scent is soothing.
-(I recommend having a pleasant aroma in your home before bedtime).
+(I recommend having a pleasant aroma in your home before bedtime.)
 Besides the fragrance pros, I find the warm soaks to make my achy muscles feel relaxed.